Love-Mumei/Exploratory-Data-Analysis-on-Spotify-2023/README.md

 ## Version History
 ### 0.5 - October 25, 2024
+  - Using a different plot from line plot to scatter for the correlations
+  - Some adjustments to the structure of grammar.
   - Started creating the Genre and Music Characteristics
 ### 0.4 - October 24, 2024
   - Minor adjustment to the name of the graph.